aabbtree77/aabbtree77.github.io/about/about.md

 May 2000.

 My first job: At the CIS Lab in Finland (working with Jorma Laaksonen).
 During the first two weeks I wrote a parser which loaded UNIPEN data into Matlab structures.
 The code did not survive, but it was the use of fscanf with loops to read data the way it was stored.
-No recursion, grammars, fancy libs, types, pointers, error handling...
-25 years later I believe it was the only useful research code that I ever wrote.
+The only useful research code that I ever wrote...

 <br>